The Beach Boys: First studio albums

-Throughout 1963, and for the next few years, Brian produced a variety of singles for outside artists.
-Among these were the Honeys, a surfer trio that comprised sisters Diane and Marilyn Rovell with cousin Ginger Blake.
-Brian was convinced that they could be a successful female counterpart to the Beach Boys, and he produced a number of singles for them, although they could not replicate the Beach Boys' popularity.
-He also attended some of Phil Spector's sessions at Gold Star Studios.
-His creative and songwriting interests were revamped upon hearing the Ronettes' 1963 song "Be My Baby", which was produced by Spector.
-The first time he heard the song was while driving, and was so overwhelmed that he had to pull over to the side of the road and analyze the chorus.
-Later, he reflected: "I was unable to really think as a producer up until the time where I really got familiar with Phil Spector's work.
-That was when I started to design the experience to be a record rather than just a song."

 Surfer Girl marked the first time the group used outside musicians on a substantial portion of an LP.
 Many of them were the musicians Spector used for his Wall of Sound productions.
 Only a month after Surfer Girls release the group's fourth album Little Deuce Coupe was issued.
-To close 1963, the band released a standalone Christmas-themed single, "Little Saint Nick", backed with an a cappella rendition of the scriptural song "The Lord's Prayer".
-The A-side peaked at No. 3 on the US Billboard Christmas chart.
-By the end of the year David Marks had left the group and Al Jardine had returned.
+To close 1963, the band released a standalone Christmas-themed single "Little Saint Nick", backed with an a cappella rendition of the scriptural song "The Lord's Prayer".
+The A-side peaked at number 3 on the US Billboard Christmas chart.